Scottsdale Water Quality at a Glance

 Long-term Savings:

 Converting to desert-friendly landscaping can reduce outdoor water use by 60-70%, significantly lowering monthly bills.
-The city’s rebate program has helped residents remove over 443,000 square feet of grass, saving more than 22 million gallons annually.
+The city’s rebate program helps residents save millions of gallons annually through water-efficient improvements.

 Contaminants of Concern